pratikunterwegs/knot-patches/README.md

 **NB:** Data, if any generated or accessed, belong to GELIFES-RUG and COS-NIOZ and/or relevant members.
 See contact details.

-# Publication branch of Wadden Sea ATLAS project
+# Wadden Sea ATLAS project

 ## What?